South Texas Drug Addiction

 Fortunately, there is help for Texas.
 Some years ago, a Narconon drug and alcohol rehabilitation center opened in Harlingen, Texas.
 Harlingen is located just a stone’s throw from two of the heaviest drug trafficking corridors in the country: Brownsville and McAllen.

 This Narconon is the only residential facility in the area for those who are determined to kick their addictions and live clean and sober lives.
-Most of those choosing this Narconon for their recovery from substance abuse come from Texas, Florida, New Mexico and New York.
-Many Texans who have encountered legal problems necessitating residence in the state solve the dilemma by selecting this Narconon drug and alcohol rehabilitation facility.
+Most of those choosing center for their recovery from substance abuse come from Texas, as well as other states throughout the U.S. Many Texans who have encountered legal problems necessitating residence in the state solve the dilemma by selecting this Narconon drug and alcohol rehabilitation facility.

 Harlingen is served by its own international airport, making transportation to the rehabilitation facility simple.

 The facility maintains a home-like atmosphere, with one portion of the house being allocated for women who are overcoming addiction, and one wing being devoted to male residents.
-The grounds include a gym, volleyball court, swimming pool and laundry.
+The grounds include a gym, volleyball court, and swimming pool.
 Seventeen acres of Old West terrain surround the drug rehabilitation facility, providing privacy and space to walk and relax.

 Several of the staff are Spanish-speaking, and the ratio of staff to public means that each person pursuing sobriety and freedom from addiction can get plenty of one-on-one time with the staff.